Seedance 2.0 Mini is now availableTry now

 Agentic Operations

 Design multi-step agent workflows with the Claude 4.5 Sonnet API for tasks like research, incident response, or workflow orchestration.
-Sonnet 4.5 is positioned for complex agents and improves tool usage and context awareness, so teams use it to plan steps, track progress, and summarize outcomes into clear next actions.
+Sonnet 4.5 was positioned for complex agents at release and improved tool usage and context awareness, so teams can keep existing workflows stable while evaluating Sonnet 4.6 for new builds.

 What section showcase of agent workflows